MicrosoftDocs/azure-media-services/media-services/previous/media-services-manage-channels-overview.md

   > [!NOTE]
   > Using a pass-through method is the most economical way to do live streaming when you are doing multiple events over a long period of time, and you have already invested in on-premises encoders.
 See [pricing](https://azure.microsoft.com/pricing/details/media-services/) details.
   >
   >
 * An on-premises live encoder sends a single-bitrate stream to the Channel that is enabled to perform live encoding with Media Services in one of the following formats: RTMP or Smooth Streaming (fragmented MP4).
 The following live encoders with RTMP output are known to work with channels of this type: Telestream Wirecast.
 The Channel then performs live encoding of the incoming single bitrate stream to a multi-bitrate (adaptive) video stream.
 When requested, Media Services delivers the stream to customers.

 Starting with the Media Services 2.10 release, when you create a Channel, you can specify in which way you want for your channel to receive the input stream and whether or not you want for the channel to perform live encoding of your stream.
 You have two options:

 * **None** (pass-through) – Specify this value, if you plan to use an on-premises live encoder which will output multi-bitrate stream (a pass-through stream).
 In this case, the incoming stream passed through to the output without any encoding.
 This is the behavior of a Channel prior to 2.10 release.
 * **Standard** – Choose this value, if you plan to use Media Services to encode your single bitrate live stream to multi-bitrate stream.
 This method is more economical for scaling up quickly for infrequent events.
 Be aware that there is a billing impact for live encoding and you should remember that leaving a live encoding channel in the "Running" state will incur billing charges.
-It is recommended that you immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.
+You should immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.

 ## Comparison of Channel Types